Long live the Black Mamba.

 He Scored 81 Points Against The Raptors

 Wow.
 Just wow.
 On Jan.
 22, 2006, Kobe dropped 81 points on the Vince Carter-less (and Drake-less) Toronto Raptors.
 The only person to ever have a better game was Wilt Chamberlain in his legendary 100-point performance.
-Even more impressive is that he was just three days removed from a then career-high of 62 points against the Dallas Mavericks.
+Even more impressive is that he was just three days removed from a then-career-high of 62 points against the Dallas Mavericks.
 The nearly 20,000 fans in the Staples Center chanted “MVP!
 MVP!” as Kobe was finally taken out of the game with 4.2 seconds left.
 When asked why he did it, he responded, “It’s all about the win.”

 His Successful Sneaker Line

 There’s no doubt that the best signature sneaker line ever is Michael Jordan‘s.
-As Jordan Brand sets to release its 30th annual sneaker, it’s safe to say that Kobe’s Nike line has had quite the journey.
+As Jordan Brand recently release its 34th annual sneaker, it’s safe to say that Kobe’s Nike line has had quite the journey.
 He started his career as an adidas athlete and ended as a Nike athlete.
 The Kobe 11 will be the last sneaker that Kobe will ever play in, and fans are sure to support him after he leaves the league.
 His sneakers, like Jordan’s, were stylish and could be worn on and off the court.
 It’s not always about the design of the sneakers— it’s more about the person who inspired them.
 Many have followed suit since, like LeBron James, Kyrie Irving and Stephen Curry.
 But no one is sure if they’ll be able to disrupt the footwear industry the way Jordan and Kobe did.

 He Took Brandy To Prom

-After joining the NBA as a fresh-faced 17 year old, Kobe missed a bunch of things any normal kid would experience.
+After joining the NBA as a fresh-faced 17-year-old, Kobe missed a bunch of things any normal kid would experience.
 But prom wasn’t one of them.
 What better way to celebrate the most nerve-wracking night of your teenage life than to take actor and singer Brandy to prom?
 After the night’s events, Brandy admitted that the two kissed and even said, “His lips were so soft.”
 So, it looks like Kobe always had game.
 If he had the guts to ask Brandy out— at the height of her career in 1996— to her prom, it’s no surprise that Kobe has the amount of confidence he does now.